Xinglab/SQUID/README.md

 	--resume:
 		Whether to resume previous run.
 The default is false.

-Type of PI (Percent of Introns) Calculation
+Types of PI (Percent of Introns) Calculation
 ------------
 	PI_Junction:
 		Inclusion counts divided by the sum of inclusion and  skipping junction counts